-When you are in Receptive, changing the status of a feature request will automatically create an issue in JIRA.
-You choose the feature status that triggers this action when you set up the add-on.
+When you are in Receptive, changing the status of a request will automatically create an issue in JIRA.
+You choose the request status that triggers this action when you set up the add-on.

-detailslink and the full panel will be revealed as shown below:
+details link and the full panel will be revealed.

-As well as automatically creating a JIRA issue when a feature request is given a certain status, you can also link existing JIRA issues to a feature request at any time.
+As well as automatically creating a JIRA issue when a request is given a certain status, you can also link existing JIRA issues to a request at any time.

 Link issue button, search for the JIRA issue and click the

 Link issue button.
-Remember you can add multiple JIRA issues to a feature request.
+Remember you can add multiple JIRA issues to a request.

-To remove a JIRA issue from a feature request, simply hit the X next to the link.
+To remove a JIRA issue from a request, simply hit the X next to the link.

-Done), the feature request will automatically be released in Receptive.
-All customers and internal team members who were following the feature request will be notified of the release.
+Done), the request will automatically be released in Receptive.
+All customers and internal team members who were following the request will be notified of the release.